cultuurnet/culturefeed/README.md

 }
 ```

 After that run ``composer install`` or ``composer update`` if already using composer.
-This will donwload our libraries and add theme to a vendor directory.
+This will download our libraries and add a theme to a vendor directory.
 It will also create a composer.lock file.
 Typical we add vendor/* to the .gitignore file.

-Last step is include this in your settings.php file of your site.
+Last step is to include autoload.php in your settings.php file of your site.

 ```
 require 'vendor/autoload.php';
 ```

-You should be able now to enable the modules (typically you start with culturefeed, culturefeed_ui, culturefeed_search, culturefeed_search_ui and culturefeed_agenda) you need and fill in your key and secret:
+You should now be able to enable the modules (typically you start with culturefeed, culturefeed_ui, culturefeed_search, culturefeed_search_ui and culturefeed_agenda) and fill in your key and secret:

 - culturefeed core at admin/config/culturefeed/api-settings
 - if culturefeed_search enabled also at admin/config/culturefeed/search

-It's a good practice to connect your user/1 (admin) user with a UiTID account.
-This you can do by when logged is as user/1 go to culturefeed/oauth/connect and login to UiTID.
+It's a good practice to connect your user/1 (admin) user with a UiTID account:
+- Log in as user/1
+- Go to culturefeed/oauth/connect and login to UiTID.

 If this works culturefeed core is configured well.
-And if you get results at the path agende/search culturefeed_search is working as well.
+And if you get results at the path agenda/search culturefeed_search is working as well.

 ## Tutorials

-Further on we created 3 tutorials to integrate the most common use cases:
+We created 3 tutorials to integrate the most common use cases:

 - [Set up a search page](https://github.com/cultuurnet/culturefeed/wiki/Tutorial-Search-page)
 - [Integrate UiTID](https://github.com/cultuurnet/culturefeed/wiki/Tutorial-CultureFeedUI)